 The Shape Tool allows you to create pre-made geometric shapes, such as rectangles, circles, polygons, or straight lines, but also stars and spirals.

-Located inside the Toolbar (on the left side of the Canvas); the Shape Tool is a variable tool that gives you access to different shape options in the context menu, such as:
+Located inside the Toolbar (on the left side of the Canvas), the Shape Tool is a variable tool that gives you access to different pre-made shapes (2).
+You can access the Shapes by tapping the ~key~...~key~ (3 dots) button (1).

 How to draw pre-made Shapes

-To add any kind of pre-made Shape onto the Canvas, tap and drag anywhere on the Canvas while you have the Shape Tool selected.
+To add any kind of pre-made Shape onto the Canvas, hold and drag anywhere on the Canvas while you have the Shape Tool selected.

 How to Edit the Corner Radius